Confederate Home Guard: Background and implementation

 A bounty was offered by the Confederate government for the capture of deserters, although it was rarely paid, due to the government's debt.

 While most able-bodied Southern men went away to war, many stayed behind, either by choice or due to something that prevented them from serving in the army.
 Planters owning 20 slaves or more were exempted from service, with other family members exempted based on their total slaveholding.
 Although many states did not initially form Home Guard units, by 1863 all 11 Confederate states had done so.
 Initially tasked with being the defense force against any Union Army elements that might pass through the Confederate battle lines and enter into Southern territory, the Home Guard was later used to help capture Confederate army deserters returning to their homes.

 The Home Guard possessed a wide range of powers, whether those powers were legitimate and recognized by the Confederacy or not.
 As there were few younger Southern men at home, few could stand in the way of any Home Guard unit that wished to abuse its powers.
 In addition to this, due to the war demanding so much attention from the Confederate Congress, not to mention the other branches of the government and the military, little attention was paid to the Home Guard units.
 All were commanded locally, and rarely did they receive any specific direction.
 In essence, the Home Guard units could work as they pleased.
 More often than not they made their own decisions and priorities.

-Depending on the area, Home Guard units would be at times nothing more than a group of men identified as such, remote working as they pleased.
+Depending on the area, Home Guard units would be at times nothing more than a group of men identified as such, working as they pleased.
 At other times, most usually in states located in what was known as the Eastern Theater of the American Civil War, Home Guard units had base camps and headquarters, went on patrol, and scouted for possible deserters or Union stragglers.
 Most of the time, Home Guard units were poorly equipped, due to shortages of goods, ammunition, and weapons to supply the Confederate Army.
 They rarely dressed in anything that could be called a uniform, but did make efforts to wear the same color clothing as the Confederate soldiers.